RK0429/kuPyLTSpice/doc/utilities/utilities.rst

 Utilities
 =========

-PyLTSpice contains some utilities that can be run using the command line.
+kuPyLTSpice contains some utilities that can be run using the command line.

-E.g.: ``python -m PyLTSpice.Histogram``
+E.g.: ``python -m kuPyLTSpice.Histogram``

 .. toctree::